How to study human behavior

 Many people are fascinated by human behavior.
 Why do we act the way we do?
 How is our behavior influenced, or measured?
 And why is behavioral change so difficult?

 In this blog post, we describe several behavioral theories, as well as different ways to measure human behavior.
-Lastly, we discuss research fields in which human behavior plays a central role, like psychology, health care, education, and consumer research.
+Lastly, we discuss research fields in which human behavior analysis plays a central role, like psychology, health care, education, and consumer research.

 Table of contents